aeqz/weather-today/README.md

 # Run the tests
 npm run test

+# Start a development server with hot reloading and debugger
+npm run server-dev

+# Start a server with the optimized version
+npm run server

 # Format the Elm code
 npm run format

 # Check if some Elm file should be formatted
 npm run format-check

-# Start a development server with hot reloading and debugger
+# Check if the website static data is valid
-npm run server-dev
+npm run static-data-check

-# Start a server with the optimized version
+# Run all checks: build, format, static data and test
-npm run server
+npm run every-check
 ```

 ## TODO

 * Responsive design.
 * Host a demo.
-* `npm` command to validate the static data.